asma-2922/Collaborative-Recommendation-System-on-Books/readme.md

 ## Exploratory Data Analysis

--Exploratory Data Analysis (EDA) to gain insights into Rating characteristics.
+- Exploratory Data Analysis (EDA) to gain insights into Rating characteristics.
--In EDA we provide data visualisation in different graph method like scatter plot, density plot and heatmap.
+- In EDA we provide data visualisation in different graph method like scatter plot, density plot and heatmap.
 EDA summarize the main behaviour, features, and patterns in a dataset.
--Describing the relation between each other and making the observations.
+- Describing the relation between each other and making the observations.

 ## Data Preprocessing
-Data cleaning and preprocessing contains mainly segregation of values, dropping the unecessary values and columns to get a more sturctured and comphrendable data that is suitable for analysis and model training.
+- Data cleaning and preprocessing contains mainly segregation of values, dropping the unecessary values and columns to get a more sturctured and comphrendable data that is suitable for analysis and model training.
 Also converted the text file to csv for better usage.
 Data preprocessing is the initial step in data preparation, where the raw data is cleaned and prepared for further analysis.
 This step involves several tasks, data transformation involves converting data into a different format or structure to meet the requirements of specific analysis techniques or machine learning algorithms.